Richard Bloom: Career

+Bloom has served in local and state level politics after practicing law from 1978 to 2005 as a sole practitioner.
+From 2005 to 2007, he was the Executive Director of Levitt Quinn Family Law Center in Santa Monica, California.
+Afterward, he also served as the Executive Director of People Assisting the Homeless from 2008 to 2010.

+As Superior County Judge in Los Angeles county, he served as the judge in a popularized harassment case between rappers Meg The Stallion and Tory Lanez.

 Santa Monica City Council

-First elected in 1999, Bloom served on the Santa Monica City Council for 13 years, serving as mayor three times and mayor pro tempore twice.
+First elected in 1999, Bloom served on the Santa Monica City Council for 13 years, serving three terms as the mayor and two terms as mayor pro-tempore.
 Bloom also served as Chair of the Santa Monica Bay Restoration Commission.

 California Assembly

 Bloom defeated incumbent Assemblymember Betsy Butler in 2012.

 Bloom serves on the following Assembly committees: Transportation, Budget, Arts & Entertainment, Environmental Safety and Toxic Materials, and Higher Education.
 He also serves on Assembly Budget Subcommittee No. 6 on Budget Process, Oversight and Program Evaluation and is the Chairman of the Assembly Budget Subcommittee No. 3 on Resources and Transportation.
+Bloom was also member of the California Legislative Jewish Caucus.

+On November 4, 2014, Bloom was re-elected to a second term with nearly 72% of the vote.
+Bloom did not run in the 2022 election.
+On December 5, 2022, Rick Chavez Zbur was sworn in as Bloom's successor.